paktastic/whos-that-pokemon/README.md

     plots the history of the runs
   includes a small prediction section to test the model

+CNN Hyperparameter tuning
+  contains the hyperparameter search for the final CNN model
+    saves the hyperparameters to a file directory

  model set up advanced CNN96:'
   python notebook
-  contains the datagen for training and validation files sets up the hyper parameters for the final 96x96 CNN
+  contains the datagen for training and validation files sets up the model according to the hyperparameter search runs the model and saves the history to a csv
-    saves the hyper parameters to a file directory runs the model and saves the history to a csv plots the history of the runs
+    plots the history of the runs
     saves the best model according to validation data